-- (e) We may limit your coverage level and payment rate based on the number or amount of agricultural commodities you produce. - (f) To qualify for the 75 or 80 percent coverage levels, you must produce at least the number of agricultural commodities stated in the Special Provisions for this purpose.
-The expected allowable income shown on your farm report for each of these commodities must also equal or exceed the amount determined in accordance with the Special Provisions. - (g) You may change your coverage level and payment rate for the following insurance year by giving us written notice not later than the sales closing date for the insurance year you wish the change to be effective.
-You may not increase your coverage level or payment rate if any cause of loss that could or would reduce your allowable income for the insurance year is evident prior to the time you request the increase. - (h) If you are eligible to receive an indemnity under this policy and are also eligible to receive benefits for the same loss under any other USDA program, you may receive benefits under both programs, unless specifically limited by law.
+- available coverage levels and payment rates will be those contained in the actuarial documents. - (b) We may limit your coverage level and payment rate based on the number or amount of agricultural commodities you produce. - (c) To qualify for the 75 or 80 percent coverage levels, you must produce at least the number of agricultural commodities stated in the Special Provisions for this purpose.
+The expected allowable income shown on your farm report for each of these commodities must also equal or exceed the amount determined in accordance with the Special Provisions. - (d) You may change your coverage level and payment rate for the following insurance year by giving us written notice not later than the sales closing date for the insurance year you wish the change to be effective.
+You may not increase your coverage level or payment rate if any cause of loss that could or would reduce your allowable income for the insurance year is evident prior to the time you request the increase. - (e) If you are eligible to receive an indemnity under this policy and are also eligible to receive benefits for the same loss under any other USDA program, you may receive benefits under both programs, unless specifically limited by law.
 However, the total amount received from all sources may not exceed the amount of the actual loss sustained by you.

-8. Share Insured.
+7. Share Insured.